 Small LEA: 1200 total public school students.
-990 qualify as low-income.
+990 qualify as lowincome.
 All schools and grade levels are Title I-A served.
 One private school.
 10 of its 100 total students qualify as low-income.
 All 10 would have attended a Title I-A served school and grade level if attending public school.
 Note: It is only necessary to plug in the correct low-income counts in the LEA's MCAPS funding application.
 MCAPS performs the calculation.

-Focus on Title I-A: Funding Calculation

-990 public low-income + 10 private low-income = 1000 total low-income.

-\$500,000.00 Title I-A allocation to the LEA / 1000 total low-income students = \$500.00 per pupil.

-\$500 per pupil x 10 private school low-income = \$5,000.00 Title I-A equitable share

-Note: "Low-income" students who generate funding may or may not be the most at-risk students who receive services.
+Focus on Title I-A: Funding Calculation 990 public low-income + 10 private low-income = 1000 total low-income. \$500,000.00 Title I-A allocation to the LEA / 1000 total low-income students = \$500.00 per pupil. \$500 per pupil x 10 private school low-income = \$5,000.00 Title I-A equitable share Note: "Low-income" students who generate funding may or may not be the most at-risk students who receive services.
 It is the ranked-list, atrisk group that receives services.

-Focus on Title I-A: Administrative Costs

-An administrative cost may be deducted from the I-A equitable share either by the cost-pooling technique (same percentage from public and equitable shares), or distinctly from the equitable share (but not both cost pool and a distinct cost).

-Admin costs are relatively small - the percentage typically mirrors the LEA's own administrative costs taken from its own Title I-A funding but must be justifiable as reasonable and necessary to perform the work involved in administering the I-A equitable services program.
+52 Focus on Title I-A: Administrative Costs An administrative cost may be deducted from the I-A equitable share.
+An admin-cost percentage typically mirrors the LEA's own administrative costs taken from its own Title I-A funding but must be justifiable as reasonable and necessary to perform the work involved in administering the I-A equitable services program.
+If taking an administrative cost, mention this during consultation and include in the Equitable Services Plan.

-Title II-A & IV-A: Equitable Share Calculation

-For Titles II-A (professional development) and IV-A (well-rounded education, safe & healthy students, and supporting the effective use of technology), the equitable share calculation is straightforward.
+Title II-A & IV-A: Equitable Share Calculation For Titles II-A (professional development) and IV-A (well-rounded education, safe & healthy students, and supporting the effective use of technology), the equitable share calculation is straightforward.
 Unlike Title I-A's low-income counting, II-A and IV-A use total K-12 public attendance and total K-12 private attendance as the proportions for dividing the Program Allocation funds.
 When correct total attendance numbers are entered, MCAPS calculates the equitable share.

+54

 Title II-A & IV-A: Equitable Share Calculation

 In our example LEA with one private school:

-1200 public school K-12 students + 100 private school K-12 students = 1300 total attendance

-\$100,000.00 Title II-A allocation / 1300 = \$76.92 per pupil x 100 private school students = \$7,692.00 equitable share

-\$25,000.00 Title IV-A allocation / 1300 = \$19.23 per pupil x 100 private school students = \$1,923.00 equitable share

-~2-5% (II-A) and 2% (IV-A) administrative cost may be assessed.
+1200 public school K-12 students + 100 private school K-12 students = 1300 total attendance \$100,000.00 Title II-A allocation / 1300 = \$76.92 per pupil x 100 private school students = \$7,692.00 equitable share \$25,000.00 Title IV-A allocation / 1300 = \$19.23 per pupil x 100 private school students = \$1,923.00 equitable share ~2-5% (II-A) and 2% (IV-A) administrative cost may be assessed.

-Focus on: Title II-A

-Title II-A: What is allowable?
+55 Title II-A: What is allowable?

 II-A: Professional development for teachers and educational / administrative staff.
-Examples:

-- Improving the knowledge of teachers, principals, and other educational personnel in core academic subjects and in effective instructional teaching strategies, methods, and skills; - Training in effectively integrating technology into curricula/instruction (but see Title IV-A)
+Examples: - Improving the knowledge of teachers, principals, and other educational personnel in core academic subjects and in effective instructional teaching strategies, methods, and skills; - Training in effectively integrating technology into curricula/instruction (but see Title IV-A)

-Focus on: Title II-A

-- Training in how to teach students with different needs, including students with disabilities or limited English proficiency, and gifted and talented students; - Training in methods of improving student behavior, identifying early and appropriate interventions, and effectively involving parents in their children's education;
+Focus on: Title II-A - Training in how to teach students with different needs, including students with disabilities or limited English proficiency, and gifted and talented students; - Training in methods of improving student behavior, identifying early and appropriate interventions, and effectively involving parents in their children's education;

-- Leadership development and management training to improve the quality of principals; and - Training in the use of data and assessments to improve instruction and student outcomes
+Focus on: Title II-A - Leadership development and management training to improve the quality of principals; and - Training in the use of data and assessments to improve instruction and student outcomes